 Q: When is registration?

 A: Spring registration usually opens in December/January.
-We hold at least two walk-in registrations per season.
-Fall registration usually opens around July 1, and we hold at least two walk-in registrations around the end of July and/or beginning of August.
-Walk-in registration locations will be announced on our website and Facebook.
+Fall registration usually opens around July 1.
+We hold at least two Walk-In Registrations per season.
+Walk-In Registration locations will be announced on our website and Facebook.
 However, on-line registration is always open during these times and is recommended.
-Emails about start of registration and Walk-In dates will be sent to your email(s) that are on your account.
+Emails about start of registration and Walk-In Registration dates & locations will be sent to your email(s) that are on your account.
 If you're not getting these emails, please email [email protected].

 Q: How much does is cost to register?